ibm-cloud-docs/Cloudant/api/advanced.md

 ```
 {:codeblock}

-_Example request to get server meta information, using the command line:_
+_Example request to get server meta information, by using the command line:_

 ```sh
 curl https://$ACCOUNT.cloudant.com/